 Enroll your child in a training class that teaches any of the things they want to learn.
 It could be a coding class, karate class, guitar lesson, sewing, baking, skating, or language class.
 No knowledge is a waste.

-Take your child to somewhere they have never been to.
+Take your child somewhere they have never been.
 It could be an open park, a classic restaurant, an abattoir or a beach.
 It should be a place that gives the child a view of the opposite life they are not used to.
 The memories created will surely outlive the holidays.

 - Let your child update you

-Give your child the task to hint you about the latest news around the world.
+Give your child the task to inform you on the latest news around the world.
 Depending on the age of the child, you could limit it to politics, sports and current affairs.
 This means your child should read different books, newspapers and also watch the news on a daily basis.
 Relax and listen to your child tell you news stories from their own view.

-Pick a day of the week where your child meets with other children either at your home, their friend’s.
-Picnic at your yard or in a park, a kid-friendly movie time at home, storytelling, painting, etc. are ideas you can work around and won’t cost you.
+Pick a day where your child meets with other children.
+It could be at your home or their friend’s.
+Suggested activities include picnic at your yard or in a park, a kid-friendly movie, storytelling or painting.
+These activities cost a little or nothing.

-Children love to act like adults and take pleasure when they are giving certain responsibilities.
-Pick a weekend to teach your kids some Do-It-Yourself tips so they don’t have to pay for everything.
+Pick a weekend to teach your kids a few do-it-yourself tricks, so they don’t have to pay for everything.
+DIY day also means the child will lay the bed, pack up toys, and tidy their room themselves.
 Get various materials to suit the things you want them to create.
 Also get them to learn basic cooking skills and how to make pastries and quick meals.
 DIY day also means the child gets to lay the bed, park their toys and tidy their rooms themselves.

-Spice up your child’s summer with hosting a house party where their friends and parents are invited.
+Spice up your child’s summer by hosting a house party.
 Explore various kinds of games [cards, board, puzzle, etc.], dance competition, ‘how well you know you family quiz,’ debate session, and more.
 Let your party suit your circle of family friends.

 - Map out creative time for your child